MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_1_driving_gamepads_global_variables/README.md

 - Number: Laps
 - Number: PathFoundState

-5. Give the PlayerCar two instance variables.
+5. Give the PlayerCar one instance variables.
 - Number: Laps
-- Number: LastCheckpointCrossed

 ## Creating Waypoints/Checkpoints
 In this subsection, we'll set up our game to allow counting laps.